-Motorbike taxies and rickshaws are also available in some cities, but they are mostly very expensive.
-Car or long distance bus is the best transportation when you can’t reach the train.
+Motorbike taxis and rickshaws are also available in some cities, but they are mostly very expensive.
+Car or long-distance bus is the best transportation when you can’t reach the train.
 China has modern and clean public facilities and roads but still has unpaved ways in some countryside.

-Long distance buses are cheaper and available more than rail travel.
-However, it is slower, less comfortable and often to break.
+Long-distance buses are cheaper and available more than rail travel.
+However, it is slower, less comfortable, and often breaks.
 To take a public bus, you don’t have to book a ticket first.
 The buses operate frequently, so you can buy the ticket as you arrive at the ticket office.
 Sometimes, you only need to pay on board since no ticket office found.

 Just like the rail travel, some bus types are available from the cheapest to the most expensive.
 It depends on the distance as well as the facilities on the bus.
 Some buses have the toilet, but mostly have bathroom breaks after 3-4 hours of travelling.
 Most buses in China demand you to take off shoes before getting on the bus.

 Minibuses are also available in most cities.
 It contains about 20 seats and commonly used for shorter trips.
 However, the minibuses often take much time to wait before operating, since they wait for more passengers to fulfil the seats and make the most of profits.